 Posted on behalf of Henness & Haight on Apr 27, 2015 in Car Accident News

-Nevada residents who are in a car accident and are not at fault should take several steps to help protect themselves.
-If they have a camera or a smartphone, they should take pictures in order to document the accident as thoroughly as possible.
+Las Vegas residents who are in a car accident and are not at fault should take several steps to help protect themselves.
+If they have a camera or a smartphone, they should take pictures in order to document the auto accident as thoroughly as possible.
 It is also important to get the contact and insurance information from the other driver.
 Some insurance companies have apps that make it easier to proceed.